 At one time you can borrow:

-If the book you require is out on loan to another user, you can reserve it so that it is returned more quickly, after which it is held for you to come and collect.
+If the book you require is out on loan to another user, you can reserve it so that once it is returned it will held for you to come and collect.

 All library materials are classified according to the Dewey Decimal system.
-Each item will have a shelfmark consisting of a number followed by the first three letters of the author’s name.
+Each item will have a shelfmark consisting of a number followed by the first three letters of the author’s name or book title.

 Remember to write down the full shelfmark when noting the details of useful books.